-When an alert fires for a suspicious IP — in your firewall logs, SIEM, or intrusion detection system — IP WHOIS is the first pivot.
+When an alert fires for a suspicious IP - in your firewall logs, SIEM, or intrusion detection system - IP WHOIS is the first pivot.
 It tells you who owns the IP block, which ISP or hosting provider it belongs to, and how to report abuse.
-Combine with our IP Security Lookup to check blacklist status in the same workflow.
+Combine with our IP Reputation Check to check blacklist status in the same workflow.

 Network engineers use IP WHOIS to verify routing, trace peering relationships, and confirm IP block ownership during BGP troubleshooting.
 ISPs use it to validate customer allocations and respond to abuse reports from other networks.
 For ASN-level queries, use the ASN WHOIS Lookup